Success

 At CUAG: Curated “Mark Up: The Character of Drawing” (1999)

-Now: Manager, Digital Engagement and Publications, Canadian Museum of History
+Now: Director, Digital Transformation, Engagement, and Brand, Canadian Museum of History

 Olivia Johnston